code-for-india/bpachackathon/README.md

 ### Chloropleth Visualization

-Chloropleth is a visulization which shows the density on a map based on pre-defined values.
-We are aiming to show a constituency wise chloropleth map which will demonstrate the voter turnout area by area e.g. map visualizing total number of male voters, map visualizing total number of female voters, map visualizing total number of voters.
+Choropleth map is a visulization that shows graded differences in shading inside defined areas on the map in order to indicate a quantity in those areas.
+We are aiming to show a constituency wise choropleth map which will demonstrate number of voters area by area e.g. map visualizing total number of voters, and no of male and female voters.